OldManUmby/DND.SRD.Wiki/pages/13.spellcasting/default.md

 **Duration:** 7 days

 Your touch inflicts disease.
 Make a melee spell attack against a creature within your reach.
-On a hit, you afflict the creature with a disease of your choice from any of the ones described below.
+On a hit, the target is poisoned.

-At the end of each of the target’s turns, it must make a Constitution saving throw.
-After failing three of these saving throws, the disease’s effects last for the duration, and the creature stops making these saves.
-After succeeding on three of these saving throws, the creature recovers from the disease, and the spell ends.
+At the end of each of the poisoned target's turns, the target must make a Constitution saving throw.
+If the target succeeds on three of these saves, it is no longer poisoned, and the spell ends.
+If the target fails three of these saves, the target is no longer poisoned, but choose one of the diseases below.
+The target is subjected to the chosen disease for the spell's duration.

 Since this spell induces a natural disease in its target, any effect that removes a disease or otherwise ameliorates a disease’s effects apply to it.